ST10479919/XHAW-Project-Website-PowerPointers/README.md

   This is the Intro to Git

-  1. Start everybranch with an issue.
+  1. Start every branch with an issue.
 Only work on that issue.
   2. Start every branch from main.
   3. Write Tests.
   4. Create pull requests to evaluate code.